nickramos12/cyber-journey/README.md

 # My Learning Journey

-This repository documents my journey in the world of IT, Networking, and Cybersecurity.
+This repo tracks my progress in IT, Networking, and Cybersecurity.

-## You'll find:
+## What's Inside
-- HTB Lab Write Ups
+- HTB Lab write-ups
-- HTB Academy Notes
+- HTB Academy notes
-- Concepts I'm studying (curl, FTP, HTTP, Networking Basics)
+- Concepts I'm studying (curl, FTP, HTTP, networking basics)

-I am updating this as I progress through my journey to acquire knowledge.
+I'll keep updating this as I learn.

+## How I Use AI

+AI helps me speed up learning, clarify concepts, and explore topics deeper.
+I don't use it to bypass skills—just to understand things better and ask better questions.